 Eric Ness Christiansen

-Over the past twenty years, Eric Ness Christiansen has established himself as one of the biggest street art artists we have in this country.
-He is one of the major initiators and promoters of changing the view of street art as an art form in Norway.
-In the early 2000s, he was seen as a rebel, on the edge of the law, with spray cans and paint rollers where walls were tagged, all around Drammen.
-Ness Christiansen wanted to change the view of graffiti as an art form.
-In 2014, Drammen municipality changed its zero tolerance against graffiti.
-Project UGANG was initiated with Eric as the initiator, where 5000m2 of wall was to be decorated by 50 artists annually.
-Eric was no longer considered a rebel, but a resource who lifted up boring and sad city walls and showcased local identity and innovative thinking.
-In 2017, he received great recognition by being awarded the Bylivsprisen in Drammen.
-Countless walls around Norway have been covered with colorful street art signed Eric.
-In recent years, he has also become a sought-after curator for large graffiti projects all over the country.
-Eric draws his knowledge and passion for street art down from the wall and onto the canvas.
+Over the past twenty years, Eric Ness Christiansen has established himself as one of the foremost street art artists in Norway.
+He is one of the key initiators and drivers in changing the perception of street art as an art form in Norway.
+In the early 2000s, he was seen as a rebel, on the wrong side of the law, with spray cans and paint rollers, tagging walls around Drammen.
+Ness Christiansen wanted to change the perception of graffiti as an art form.
+In 2014, Drammen municipality changed its zero-tolerance policy towards graffiti.
+The UGANG project was launched with Eric as the initiator, where 5000m2 of wall space would be decorated by 50 artists annually.
+Eric was no longer considered a rebel, but a resource who revitalized dull and drab city walls, showcasing local identity and innovation.
+In 2017, he received significant recognition by being awarded the Bylivsprisen (City Life Prize) in Drammen.
+Countless walls across Norway have been covered with colorful street art signed by Eric.
+In recent years, he has also become a sought-after curator for large graffiti projects nationwide.
+Eric translates his knowledge and passion for street art from the wall onto the canvas.